Winter Storm

 which could block access to homes, barns, and animals' feed and water.

-If you live in a flood-prone area, consider purchasing flood insurance
+- If you live in a flood-prone area, consider

 to cover possible flood damage that may occur during the spring thaw.